jboss-developer/jboss-eap-quickstarts/inter-app/README.md

 In all, the project has three modules:

 * `jboss-inter-app-shared.jar` - this module contains the interfaces which define the contract between the beans exposed by the WARs.
-It is deployed as a module
+It is deployed as an EJB JAR module because Eclipse Web Tools Platform can not deploy simple JARs.
 * `jboss-inter-app-A.war` - the first WAR, whiches exposes an EJB singleton, and a simple UI that allows you to read the value set on the bean in appB
 * `jboss-inter-app-B.war` - the second WAR, whiches exposes an EJB singleton, and a simple UI that allows you to read the value set on the bean in appA